fruxefarms/FruxePi/README.md

 ---

 ## About Fruxe
-We are a collective of programmers and master growers.
 Our goal is to develop open-source software and hardware to automate indoor agriculture.

 [fruxe.co/about](https://fruxe.co/about)